BulutHamali/BulutHamali/README.md

 # Hi, I’m Bulut Hamali! 👋

-I'm a software engineer with a background in bioinformatics, currently focused on full-stack development with the MERN stack.
+I'm a software engineer in training with a background in bioinformatics, currently focused on full-stack development with the MERN stack.

 ---